2012

 2012 (2012)

 Fragments of my sound diaries from 2012 make up the project titled with the same name.
-In that year, I recorded one cassette of memories per day, each side running at least 15 minutes long.
-Sometimes they would go longer, adding up to 30 minutes per side.
-I have been making field recordings since the late 80’s with a handheld cassette recorder.
-While I have previously recorded with no preconceived plan, in 2012, I did things rather differently.
+In that year, I recorded one cassette per day, one side running at least 15 minutes long.
+Sometimes they would go longer, up to 30 minutes for both sides.

-During this project, I maintained a conventional notion of a diary—I would ask people around me what had happened on a certain day and try to depict the events as they had occurred.
-Many of the sounds I used were recognizable with a clear meaning attached.
-This was contrary to my natural preferences of making recordings that are more abstract and impressionistic.
-After devoting myself to this agenda for an entire year, I played back more than one hundred-hour’s worth of the recording from the beginning to end, then randomly selected several dozens of my favorite segments and sequenced them chronologically.
+During this project, I maintained a conventional notion of a diary — I would catch any sounds around me.
+At times, I would ask people around me what had happened on a certain day and try to depict the events as they had occurred.
+After devoting myself for an entire year, to making an audio version of this work, I played back more than one hundred hours ’ worth of the recording from the beginning to end, then randomly selected several dozens of my favorite segments and sequenced them chronologically.
 The result had more of a documentary feel and a cinematic quality that allowed the listener to easily relate each sound to a visual scene.

 2013 Sonósferas at Fundación Teatro Odeón, Bogota, Columbia